Among her many other milestones achieved, Queen Elizabeth II has finally gone Platinum.

-Overall, she said that her father's "steadfastness" served as a model for her, according to biographer Sally Bedell Smith.
+Overall, she said that her father's "steadfastness" served as a model for her, according to Bedell Smith.
 When she was a teenager, they took long walks together at Windsor Home Park, Sandringham and Balmoral (one of the reasons the queen has particular affection for those royal residences) and George VI would share his experiences and advise her about her future job.

 Because of the war, the king and queen's first official trip abroad together with their daughters ("we four," as George VI sweetly called them)—three months in Rhodesia (now Zimbabwe) and South Africa, plus a month at sea traveling back and forth—didn't occur until early 1947.
-That was Princess Elizabeth's first up-close-and-personal look at Britain's reach around the globe, and her father wanted to instill in her the same great pride he took in country and empire.
+That was Princess Elizabeth's first up-close-and-personal look at the United Kingdom's reach around the globe, and her father wanted to instill in her the same great pride he took in country and empire.